Hawaii

 Hawaii's state parks are managed by the Department of Land and Natural Resources (DLNR).
 General recording rules include:

-- Personal photography and videography are permitted
+- Personal photography and videography is permitted in state parks

 National Parks